Dedicated to the conservation of endangered and threatened

 Executive Vice President, Northridge, California

-Dr. Curtis is the Dean of Nursing for Mount St. Mary's College in Los Angeles.
-She provides leadership to faculty and students in the five Nursing Programs on the College's two campuses.
-Dr. Curtis participates in development and oversight of faculty and staff while ensuring the academic scholarly work which meets the College's mission of offering a dynamic learning experience to students.
+Dr. Curtis is the Dean of Nursing at West Coast University’s Los Angeles campus.
+She provides leadership to faculty and students in the Nursing programs.
+Dr. Curtis participates in development and oversight of faculty and staff while ensuring the academic scholarly work which meets the University’s mission of offering a dynamic learning experience to students.
 Dr. Curtis also oversees the departmental work efforts with direct accountability for high quality and timely deliverables that optimize student welfare while meeting business imperatives.
-Dr. Curtis is a registered nurse and graduate with honors from Mount St. Mary's College (BSN), UCLA (M.N.) and Pepperdine University (Ed.D.).
+Dr. Curtis is a registered nurse and graduate with honors from Mount St. Mary’s College (BSN), UCLA (M.N.) and Pepperdine University (Ed.D.).
+She is a published author of numerous journals and is a member of the Association of the Colleges of Nursing, a member and Chair of the Association of California Nurse Leaders, a founding member and first Chair of the Greater San Fernando Valley/Los Angeles Nursing Resource Coalition, and a Fellow of the California Health Care Foundation Leadership Program.

 Harold E. Lowder, M.D.